 Welcome to the UNC Press Virtual Exhibit for the American Society for Environmental History.

-From virtually anywhere, you can browse our list of new and recent titles, chat with our editor Brandon Proia, learn about our new Flows, Migrations, and Exchanges Series, and more.
+From virtually anywhere, you can browse our list of new and recent titles, chat with our editor Maria Garcia, learn about our new Flows, Migrations, and Exchanges Series, and more.

-Listen to a podcast of Flows, Migrations, and Exchanges series editors Harriet Ritvo and Mart Stewart in conversation with UNC Press editor Brandon Proia recorded last spring about COVID-19, differing responses to the pandemic, and the value of thinking historically in the face of the unthinkable.
+Listen to a podcast of Flows, Migrations, and Exchanges series editors Harriet Ritvo and Mart Stewart in conversation with UNC Press editor Brandon Proia recorded in the spring of 2020 about COVID-19, differing responses to the pandemic, and the value of thinking historically in the face of the unthinkable.

 Click here to listen.